vetinari/colorize/README.md

 - \--all | -A

-Same as above, but the color is applied to all ocurrences in the line, not only the first
+Same as above, but the color is applied to all ocurrences in the line, not only the first.
+This is the default.

 - \--line | -L

-Color the full line, this is the default.
+Color the full line.

+- \--config-file | -f FILE

+Use config file FILE instead of ~/.colorize.ini

 - \--config | -C SECTION